n-predicate-builder/NPredicateBuilder.Base/README.md

 ### Orders

 Orders follow the same pattern as queries.
-Create an Order class for an entity and start adding methods.
+Create an Order class for an entity, and start adding methods.

 ```csharp
 public class PeopleOrders : BaseOrder<People>